HPCRL/ASPLOS_artifact/README.md

 * It is required to set AMPL and IPOPT binary as global visible (Adding them in system PATH).
 * The OS version and GCC version we have tested are Ubantu 16.04 and gcc7.5 and Ubantu 20.04 and gcc9.3.
 * All of our script file (.sh) need to be run under /bin/bash shell.
 * We fully relies on Likwid event to measure the hardware counters.
 The available events provided by Likwids is very different on different architecture.
-In this artifact, all hardware counter validation codes are hand-crafted, and are strictly relies on likwid hardware envent mapping of Intel i7-9700k (coffee lake).
+In this artifact, all hardware counter validation codes are hand-crafted, and are strictly relies on likwid hardware event mapping of Intel i7-9700k (coffee lake).
 * Likwid might request extra permissions to some system files, depends on user's platform type.
 Please seeking help from Likwid's github (https://github.com/RRZE-HPC/likwid/issues) if similar problems happens.

 ## Trouble shooting